instantiations/ci-examples-vast/README.md

 ## Acknowledgments

-- David Gregory and [Trapeze Group](https://trapezegroup.com.au/) for making the first pass of this project, the documentation, and for kindly sharing it with the community with an open-source license.
+- David Gregory and [Trapeze Group](https://trapezegroup.com.au/) for making [the first pass of this project, the documentation, and for kindly sharing it with the community](http://forum.world.st/Automatically-building-Application-Images-via-Jenkins-CLI-td5109957.html) with an open-source license.
 - Thomas Koschate and Marten Feldtmann for the [Automated Build Support](http://vastgoodies.com/projects/Automated%2520Build%2520Support) project which showed the main techniques and proved it could be done.
 - [Thomas Koschate’s 11 part blog series on packaging](https://omasko.wordpress.com/2011/03/27/improving-the-development-process-part-1-setting-the-scene/) which provided some explanations.
 - Louis Barunda and [his post about Seaside XD packaging](https://groups.google.com/forum/#!msg/va-smalltalk/5_N1LYHsfxg/FMj1Ae2DCwAJ).
+- [Mercap Software](https://github.com/Mercap) for show sharing code, ideas and fixes.
 - Github repository layout was generated with [Ba-St Github-setup project](https://github.com/ba-st/GitHub-setup).